kojix2/uing/examples/video_player/README.md

 1. **MPV Bindings** (`src/mpv_bindings.cr`): Low-level Crystal bindings for libmpv
 2. **MPV Player** (`src/mpv_player.cr`): High-level wrapper class for mpv functionality
 3. **Video Player** (`video_player.cr`): Main application with GUI

-## Troubleshooting

-### Build Issues

-If you encounter linking errors:

-1. Make sure RIDK is properly enabled: `ridk enable`
-2. Verify libmpv is installed: `ridk exec pacman -Qs mpv`
-3. Check library paths: `ridk exec pkg-config --libs mpv`

-### Runtime Issues

-If the application fails to start:

-1. Ensure libmpv DLLs are in your PATH or in the same directory as the executable
-2. Check that the video file/URL is accessible
-3. Verify your system has proper video codecs installed

-### Missing DLLs

-You may need to copy these DLLs to your `bin/` directory:
-- `libmpv-2.dll`
-- Various FFmpeg DLLs (libavcodec, libavformat, etc.)

-## Based on

-This implementation is based on the C example from the mpv project, adapted for Crystal using the UIng library.

 ## License